construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Why is overnight theft so common on construction sites?

 Overnight hours offer thieves maximum time without detection.
-Sites are unattended for 12-16 hours between crew departures and arrivals.
-Most theft occurs between 10 PM and 4 AM when traffic is minimal and visibility is low.
-Thieves can spend 20-30 minutes loading materials without anyone noticing.
+Sites are unattended for 12 to 16 hours between crew departures and arrivals.
+Most theft occurs between 10 PM and 4 AM, when traffic is minimal and visibility is low.
+Thieves can spend 20 to 30 minutes loading materials without anyone noticing.
 Passive cameras don't intervene, and guards can't cover entire sites simultaneously.
 This combination creates the vulnerability window that constant monitoring eliminates.

 Will monitoring reduce my insurance costs?

-Many builders risk and liability carriers offer premium discounts for verified monitoring systems — typically 10-20% reductions.
+Many builders risk and liability carriers offer premium discounts for verified monitoring systems, typically 10 to 20% reductions.
 More importantly, monitoring prevents theft claims that increase premiums.
-Two to three claims in a policy period can raise premiums 25-40% at renewal.
+Two to three claims in a policy period can raise premiums 25 to 40% at renewal.
 Preventing those claims through proactive security saves more than the discount alone.
 Some carriers require documented security measures as coverage conditions, making monitoring essential for maintaining policy eligibility.

 How long does installation take for 24/7 protection systems?

-Mobile surveillance units with solar power can deploy in 24-72 hours depending on site accessibility and power availability.
+Mobile surveillance units with solar power can deploy in 24 to 72 hours depending on site accessibility and power availability.
 These provide immediate coverage while permanent infrastructure is planned.
-Fixed installations with hardwired cameras and dedicated power take 5-7 days for assessment, positioning, installation, and testing.
+Fixed installations with hardwired cameras and dedicated power take 5 to 7 days for assessment, positioning, installation, and testing.
 Emergency deployments after recent theft incidents can often expedite mobile unit placement to provide protection while comprehensive systems are implemented.

 Stop Waking Up to Overnight Theft Losses